alex-alfaro/aiven-kafka-quickstart-tensorflow/README.md

 ## 3. Generate some testing data

-Next invoke the helper function to upload some mock imagery onto your S3 bucket for testing
+Next, invoke the helper function to upload some mock imagery onto your S3 bucket for testing.

 `$sls invoke -f uploadMockImages`

 If everything went fine, you can verify that the scan outputs from Rekognition are now stored in our Kafka's topic.
 To see the message payloads and keys, click on the three dots from our topic row and select Topic Messages.

-Now you can fetch the messages currently on that topic (To be able to read them select FORMAT:JSON, and clik Fetch Messages on the top)
+Now you can fetch the messages currently on that topic (To be able to read them select FORMAT:JSON, and click 'Fetch Messages' on the top)

 ![alt text](TopicMessages.png)